LINDGRENBA/future-vacation/README.md

 ## Known Bugs

-Unable to center image at this time.
-Would like to center align image for finished web page.
+There are no known bugs at this time.
+Previous issues with centering image have been resolved.

 ## Support and contact details